Jordan Votes In Election Clouded By Pandemic - UrduPoint

 Authorities ruled that the four-yearly election should go ahead but voters who have tested positive for the novel coronavirus face up to a year in prison if they ignore instructions to stay home.

-As of the eve of polling day, the kingdom had confirmed around 115,000 infections and 1,295 deaths.
+On the eve of polling day, the kingdom had confirmed around 115,000 infections and 1,295 deaths in its population of about 10 million.

+Some 4.5 million Jordanians are eligible to vote and by early afternoon (1100 GMT), turnout was around 13 percent.
+Polls close at 7:00 pm (1700 GMT), with results expected in the coming days.

+Prime Minister Bisher al-Khasawneh cast his vote in Aidoun, about 90 kilometres (55 miles) north of Amman, before telling journalists he was "honoured to have fulfilled this national duty and constitutional right".

 Parliament has limited authority in Jordan, where the king has wide powers to rule by decree.